ltaylorwarren/pam/README.md

-# PAM - Print Area Mesh for RatOS and Klipper
+# PAM - Print Area Mesh for RatOS

 - adds dynamic mesh calibration to your printer and meshes only the first layer area.
 - can calculate the relative reference index for you and respects faulty regions if configured.
 - adds adaptive priming to RatOS v2.x
-- works with RatOS and Klipper

 # Please update your PAM moonraker entry!
 In case you have PAM already installed, please copy and paste the new Moonraker entry from https://github.com/HelgeKeck/pam#6-moonraker-update-manager into your moonraker.conf file.